OjeWilliams/PGEXERCISES/codes/Aggregation.md

 GROUP BY ROLLUP(facid, "Month")
 ORDER BY facid, "Month" ;

+OR
+-- one of their solutions with a CTE and Union All with bookings as (
+	select facid, extract(month from starttime) as month, slots from cd.bookings
+	where
+		starttime >= '2012-01-01'
+		and starttime < '2013-01-01'
+)
+select facid, month, sum(slots) from bookings group by facid, month union all select facid, null, sum(slots) from bookings group by facid union all select null, null, sum(slots) from bookings order by facid, month;
 ```
 \
 13.Produce a count of the number of facilities that have a cost to guests of 10 or more.